 Cells At Work!
 Season 2 spoilers

 The return of Cancer Cell was promised in the middle of the first season so it would make sense for Cells At Work!
-Season 2 to end with that fated battle.
+Season 2 to end with that fated battle even though that’d put adapted manga chapters out of order.
 White Blood Cell U-1146, Killer T, and Natural Killer Cell will team up once again to take on this nemesis.
 Killer T has transformed into Memory T Cell and thinks he can easily predict Cancer’s actions, but Cancer has a new trick up his sleeve… and a new ally?!

 Those chapters also introduce the concept of good and bad bacteria living in the intestinal tract.
 Therefore, it would make sense to incorporate the side stories from the Bacteria At Work! manga into the main anime series once that introduction is made.